Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 The National Institute of Standards and Technology (NIST) in June 2024 published the ‘Artificial Intelligence Risk Management Framework: Generative Artificial Intelligence Profile’, as a companion to the AI RMF 1.0, addressing cross-sectoral risks in Generative AI (GAI).
 Key trustworthy AI characteristics include fairness (with bias mitigation), safety, validity, reliability, explainability, and interpretability.

 The framework highlights risks like GAI outputs producing confabulated logic or citations, misleading users into overtrusting the system.
 Suggested measures include applying explainable AI (XAI) techniques, such as gradient-based attributions, counterfactual prompts, and model compression, to continuously improve system transparency and mitigate risks.
+Retrieval-augmented generation (RAG) can also be used to enhance the transparency and accuracy of generative AI outputs by integrating external data sources, providing more reliable and current information.
 It also emphasizes validating, documenting, and contextualizing AI outputs to support responsible use and governance, recommending interpretability methods to align GAI decisions with their intended purpose.
+Providing access to relevant documentation and model explanations is crucial for stakeholders and regulators to review and understand AI systems.

 US President Joe Biden issued an executive order (EO) on the ‘Safe, Secure, and Trustworthy Development and Use of AI’ in October 2023.
 The Executive Order calls on independent regulatory agencies to fully utilize their authority to protect consumers from risks associated with AI.
 It emphasizes the need for transparency and explainability, requiring AI models to be transparent and mandating that regulated entities can explain their AI usage.